truongnat/-vietnam-daily-number-insights/CRON_SETUP.md

 ## Security Notes

-- Keep your CRON_SECRET secure and rotate it periodically
+- Cron endpoints are public but safe (read-only operations)
-- The cron endpoints are protected by the authorization header
+- No sensitive data exposed through these endpoints
-- Consider adding IP whitelisting if your platform supports it
+- Consider monitoring for unusual activity if needed
-- Monitor for unusual activity on the cron endpoints
+- GEMINI_API_KEY remains secure on server-side